mazard-records/ears/README.md

 ## Deploy your custom instance with Terraform

-My personal is deployed using Terraform Cloud, but you can deploy your own by running Terraform locally:
+My personal instance is deployed using Terraform Cloud, but you can deploy your own by running Terraform locally:

 ```bash
 $ git clone https://github.com/mazard-records/ears